 The pleated sintered metal filter is a kind of filter that uses pleats for the filtration of your fluid.

-The advantage of these filter is that they have a large filtering surface area when you compare with the porous type.
+The advantage of these filters is that they have a large filtering surface area when you compare them with the porous type.

 The process of manufacturing this filter involves the use of individual components.